alexnanchen/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

 ```
-For this assignment, the mean strategy has been chosen, that is for each missing value in a interval, the mean of this interval is chosen.
+For this assignment the mean strategy has been chosen.

+That is for each missing value in a interval, the mean of this interval is chosen.
 ````

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.